Quantinuum/tierkreis-riken-starter/README.md

 will pull in some remote Python workers from GitHub.
 You can change the `deps` variable to pull in different workers.

+You can remove all specified dependencies by adding the `--remove` flag.
+The `--clean` flag will remove the specified dependencies and also clear the cached files used to generate them.

 ### Manual worker preparations (optional)

 One can make manual preparations for the workers by using an interactive environment.